 The HRRR forecast step is 1 hour.
 The forecast step is for how long you can see a forecast in the application or on a website.
 There are two main step types: 1 h and 3 h.

-The HRRR updates frequency is 24 times a day (every hour).
+The HRRR expected update is 2 times a day (every 12 hours).
 The update frequency of the forecast is the regular time interval after which new forecast data is received from the supercomputers.
 There are other models like HRRR with 24 times a day updates, but in general, the frequency of the updates of weather models is 1, 2, or rather 4 times a day.

 Let's sum up the main features of HRRR model: